-Failure to perform regular user access review increases the risk of unauthorized access to the Department's applications and data.
+Failure to perform regular user access reviews and timely terminate access increases the risk of unauthorized access to the Department's applications and data.
 In addition, failure to update the Procedure to reflect the Department's current operating environment could result in unidentified risks not being mitigated or employees not performing their duties in accordance with management's intent.
-(Finding Code No. 2020-005)
+(Finding Code No. 2021-004, 2020-005)